19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spell Domains/Water.md

 # Water

-Arcane: Aqua
+*Arcane: Aqua*

-Spells from the water [domain](Spell%20Domains.md) draw their energy from the tides, the moon, the flow of water, the freezing ice, the rainy storm, the humidity in the air, and the curiosity of the changing seasons.
+Spells from the Water [Domain](Spell%20Domains.md) draw their energy from the tides, the moon, the flow of water, the freezing ice, the rainy storm, and the humidity in the air.